Share this article

 Mobile Village-Based Rehabilitation is a platform and app that provides therapy to children with disabilities living in rural areas through Community Rehabilitation Workers (CRWs).

 OneSky is an early childhood care and development training program for the women looking after more than 1.2 million children of factory workers in Vietnam.

-Tabshoura Tiny Thinkers in a Box is a multi-program offline server that provides a tailored digital augmented program for early childhood education in Arabic, English, and French, focusing on marginalized, vulnerable areas and camp settlements.
+Tabshoura Tiny Thinkers is a multi-program offline server that provides a tailored digital augmented program for early childhood education in Arabic, English, and French, focusing on marginalized, vulnerable areas and camp settlements.